gjyoung1974/docker-sshfs/README.md

 ## A docker container to serve a Kubernetes Persistent Volume over SSH
-### Usecase: remotely mount a Persistent Volume via Fuse SSHFS for purposes of remote repository management
+### Usecase: remotely mount a Persistent Volume via Fuse SSHFS

 ### Overview
 Use this Dockerfile / -image to start a sshd-server upon a lightweight Alpine container.